Zyksa/PronoBot/README.md

     Flip a coin to try heads or tails.

 - /pb stats [user]
-    See detailed statistics of a player (rankings, winnings, etc.).
+    See detailed player statistics, including their global Orb balance.

 - /pb mybets
     See your active bets.